studio-node/CampusTour/user-journeys/ambassador-tour.md

     - Ambassador-led group
         - [ ] Tour taker
         - [x] Ambassador
+            - Button at top with <button>I'm an ambassador</button> or something like that

 - Sign-In / Sign-Up screen
     - Sign-In
-        - Amb signs into their account if the this is the first time they've downloaded the app
+        - Ambassador signs into their account if the this is the first time they've downloaded the app
     - Sign-Up
-        - Amb creates an account with required info
+        - Ambassador creates an account with required info
             - Email
             - Name
-            - School (Maybe school needs to add them first to do this succesfully?)
             - Password (will be stored encrypted)
+            - **NOT** school
+                - Their name and email will be in the system already from school creating ambassador role

 - Create Tour
     - Create QR Code for tour-group to scan and start tour
     - Choose minimum/default tour stops (users will be able to add their own after)
     - Choose tour length
     - Group Roster
-        - As users join the group session they will be displayed in a list here
+        - As users join the group session they will be displayed in a list
         - Ambassador clicks "done" when all users are in

 ### Actual tour Screen

-> For the ambassadors, this app from here will be very similar to standard users, just with extra features.
+> For the ambassadors, the app from here will be very similar to standard users, just with extra features and sections.

 - Map Tab
-    - This will show all the tour stops **and** all the interest points that might not be shown to standard users and the tour-group
+    - This will show all the tour stops **AND** all the interest points that might not be shown to standard users and the tour-group
     - Most detailed map

 - Tour Tab
-    - Stops are rearrangeable
+    - Stops **are** rearrangeable
-    - Stops can be deleted
+    - Stops **can** be deleted
-    - Stops can be added
+    - Stops **can** be added

     - Stop Detail Screen
         - This will contain all of the data that each stop has, including additional speaker notes to help the ambassador in their tour